ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ![Bookmark icon](img/bookmark_icon.png)

 Bookmarks are stored per user.
-You can view a list of all bookmarks by clicking Bookmarks in the left menu.
+Click **Bookmarks** in the left menu to view a list of all of them.

 ![Bookmark screen](img/bookmarks.png)